Catmintie/Coursera-Notes/Google Project Management.md

 **Asana, Trello, Monday.com, or Basecamp**

 <header>

-# 三、Project Planning: Putting It All Together 项目规划：将所有内容放在一起
+# 三、Project Planning: Putting It All Together

 </header>

+## The benefits of project planning
+项目规划的好处

+- Understand the work needed to achieve your goals.

+- Coordinate efforts and timelines with other teams, contractors, and vendors.

+-  Identify and prepare for risks

+-  Get "buy-in" from key members of the project team.

+-  Demonstrates to stakeholders that the team is taking care to start the project with a detailed plan.

 <header>